docfury2/mycode/README.md

 # mycode (Ansible)
-Learning how to leverage Ansible for Datacenter deployments
+Learning how to leverage Ansible for Datacenter deployments.
+Also want to learn how version control projects with git.

 ##Getting Started

 ###Prerequisites